jahed/node-terraform/README.md

 }
 ```

-And run it like any other script.
+And run them like any other script.

 ```sh
 npm run deploy
 ```

-You can als run any `terraform` command by prefixing it with `npx` within your
+You can also run any `terraform` command within your project directory by
-project directory.
+prefixing it with `npx`.

 ```sh
 npx terraform --help